WhoWaWay/WhoWaWay/Final-Hardware-Implementation.md

 ![IMG_6727](https://github.com/WhoWaWay/WhoWaWay.github.io/assets/157083035/f5adbc67-8c8c-41e4-a12b-677a5affa2a2)
 ![IMG_6726](https://github.com/WhoWaWay/WhoWaWay.github.io/assets/157083035/a8177902-aea2-4d3c-99e2-bd300f24e22f)

+## Result and Future Changes
 In our final design, we managed to get everything to work as expected.
 Although the UV light sensor is not used in the showcase due to a limited time frame, components including the humidity, temperature, and hall effect sensors, and the motor components all work together as expected.
+If there were to be a version 2.0, we need to have a more precise 3d model so that the car can move without skewing to one side.
+We also think that the OLED is not as useful since it's put on the car that moves around most of the time and will only decrease the battery life.
+What would be useful is adding a camera to increase the control distance.
+We can also have a higher-capacity battery and a suspension for an overall better-performance RC car.